-Each year the Society provides free legal services to 8,000 of Milwaukee’s most vulnerable residents: abused and neglected children, developmentally disabled adults, persons living with HIV/AIDS, battered women, immigrants, elderly, prisoners, mentally ill, physically impaired, unemployed, and homeless – all of whom are too poor to afford legal counsel.
+Each year the Society provides free legal services to 8,000 of Milwaukee’s most vulnerable residents: abused and neglected children, people living with HIV/AIDS, survivors of domestic violence, immigrants, prisoners, people with mental or physical disabilities, the elderly, unemployed, and homeless – all of whom can be too poor to afford legal counsel.

 Fighting for Structural Change

-In addition to representing individuals and families, the Legal Aid Society also challenges patterns and practices of abusive behavior by large corporations and governmental entities through litigation of class action and major impact cases.
-Staff lawyers act in these matters as private attorneys general by vindicating constitutional rights or advancing important public interests on behalf of the poor.
+In addition to representing individuals and families, the Legal Aid Society also uses class action litigation and major impact cases to challenge the abusive practices of large corporations and governmental entities.
+Acting as private attorneys general, staff lawyers defend constitutional rights and advance important public interests on behalf of the poor.
 The Society provides a full range of civil legal services in all state and federal forums, including administrative agencies, trial and appellate courts, and legislative advocacy.

-The Society has served as counsel of record or amicus curiae in nearly 140 cases resulting in published opinions by state and federal courts.
-These decisions have established an important body of case law on the rights of tenants, children, prisoners, mental health patients, and consumers.
-That legacy has left a lasting mark on national and state jurisprudence affecting the poor.
+The Society has served as counsel of record or amicus curiae in nearly 140 cases, both in state and federal courts.
+The resulting decisions have established an important body of case law on the rights of tenants, children, prisoners, mental health patients, and consumers.
+Their legacy leaves a lasting mark on national and state jurisprudence affecting the poor.

 Offices and Partners